bertl4398/kdir2020/README.md

-# ssdbm2020
+# KDIR 2020

-Jupyter notebook and data for the SSDBM paper **CoExDBSCAN - Density-Based Clustering with Constrained Expansion**.
+Jupyter notebook and data for the KDIR paper **CoExDBSCAN - Density-Based Clustering with Constrained Expansion**.